 Photo retouching can also encompass reducing grain or cutting out objects, compositing together for an advertising image.
 The photo restoration artist may find their skills being put to the test in all aspects of digital wizardry and photo retouching will be just one of them.

-In a photo retouch of a studio shot, model photo you may have to, retouch and even out skin tone, trim down some curves, remove tattoos, ear rings or jewelry, smooth clothes or hem lines or hair lines, remove stray hairs, sculpt wonky eye brows , even out teeth, apply makeup, highlight hair, change skin colour, in some case lengthen legs or change the colour of clothing or hair.
+In a photo retouch of a studio shot or model photo you may have to, retouch and even out skin tone, trim down some curves, remove tattoos, earrings or jewelry, smooth clothes or hemlines or hairlines Other tasks may be to remove stray hairs, sculpt wonky eyebrows, even out teeth, apply makeup, highlight hair, change skin colour, in some case lengthen legs or change the colour of clothing or hair.
 Others may be to add moles or change eye colour, texture or high lights.
 If you can think it most likely it has been done.

 Next time when you see a photo and say its “had some photo retouching done on that” like it was simple and people do it all the time and anyone with a computer can do that.
 It is partly true, many people with computers and a photo manipulation package can edit a photo.
-The difference with the professionals it is the quality of the work and how it is carried out and the meticulous attention to detail that photo retouching experts put into their work that make them stand out from the many that simply use the clone tool to swap their head onto the body of a celebrity.
+The difference with the professionals it is the quality of the work and how it is carried out and the meticulous attention to detail that a photo retouching expert puts in.
+This makes them stand out from the many that simply use the clone tool to swap their head onto the body of a celebrity.